Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 It was funny how humans emoted with colour too in some situations.
 In this case a bright perspiring red accompanied by laughter and smiles.

 "Nothing actually happened," Lewis had confided afterwards.
-"We had dinner, we talked, she slept over my place…"
+"We had dinner, we talked, she slept over my place..."

 Vedreg had failed to restrain a flash of disappointed mauve.
 "Ah.
-I had thought there was a romance brewing…"
+I had thought there was a romance brewing..."

 "I fucking hope so, dude," Lewis had grinned.
 "Otherwise the second date is a really fuckin’ mixed signal."